devchallenges-io/curriculum/3-javascript/1-javascript/9-js-recursion.md

   - Recursive data structures, like linked lists and trees, consist of nodes that reference other nodes.
 This structure allows for efficient data organization and manipulation using recursive algorithms for traversal.
 ---

-# Mastering Recursion in JavaScript: A Step-by-Step Guide
+# Recursion in JavaScript: A Step-by-Step Guide

 Recursion in JavaScript is a fundamental programming technique that developers use to create functions that call themselves.
 This lesson is a comprehensive guide on how recursion works and why it's essential to understand in JavaScript programming.